Let’s be real: no one enjoys dealing with a sagging curtain rod and screws falling out of the walls.

-Certain types of curtains and curtain rods require extra support to remain intact and prevent wall damage.
+Some types of curtains and curtain rods require additional reinforcement to remain intact and prevent wall damage.

 You should take extra precautions to reinforce your curtain rod if:

-- Your curtains are made of a heavy material
+- Your curtains consist of heavy material (think velvet drapes or insulated thermal curtains)

-- You’re installing curtains that cover a lengthy window span
+- You’re installing curtains that cover an extensive window span (5 feet or longer)

 - You’re installing curtain rod brackets on plaster or drywall